zzylos/jstetris-bot-for-multiplayer/README.md

 *I'm not responsible by your actions and consequences!
 You (probably) will be banned!*

- DON'T Play only on practice mode(only you) or with a friend who KNOWS you are using bot.
+ DON'T play only on practice mode.

 Based on [web-game-hacking-boilerplate](https://github.com/vanflux/web-game-hacking-boilerplate.git).